andruhon/django-easyextjs4/README.rst

     return lRet

-**Ext.Request** will manage for you all Ext JS request like return Ext Wrapper on 'api.js', execute RPC calls and Event calls.
+**Ext.Request** will manage for you all Ext JS request like return Ext JS Wrapper for your class when you ask for '**api.js**', execute RPC calls and Event calls.

 Django URL
 ----------